 Cast In Place Pump Station – Sump Separator Secured By Site Specific Slide Rail with a Dual System 80 Tie Back

 A Texas contractor was awarded the construction of a cast in place pump station.
 The project would require an excavation cut of 91-ft in length, with a width of 27-ft, and a depth of 20-ft.
 The geotech report classified the wet sandy soil as Type C-80.
-The project site would be located inside a refinery with the excavation cut adjacent to several operational lines, distillation towers, and different types of refinery machinery.
-The pressure loads originated from the adjacent structures and ground water found in the area became a challenge.
+The excavation cut would be located inside a refinery adjacent to several operational lines and distillation towers.
+The contractor was concerned with the amount of pressure loads exerted from the nearby structures including the amount ground water found in the area.

-The contractor would require a modular protective system that could provide an open span work area in a tight environment while providing a height free clearance as the concrete structure would stand 10’ above ground level.
-Additionally, the protective system would need to have the capability of securing the underground with an open end.
-The open end would allow the contractor to easily manage the construction of the concrete structure.
+The contractor would require a modular protective system that could provide an open span work area in a tight environment while providing a height-free-clearance as the concrete structure would stand 10-ft above ground level.
+Additionally, the protective system would be required to secure three walls of the underground excavation with the exception of one treated as an open end.
+The open end, would allow the contractor to easily supply material into the excavation and manage the construction of the concrete structure.